cota/dbt-bench/README.md

 Note that NBench's repo (under `nbench`) is a submodule.

+## Perl

+Build perl with `make perl-deps`.
+The makefile will download the Perl sources, build them and test them.
+Note that cross-compilation for Perl is not supported.

 ## QEMU-user performance

 Scripts are provided to invoke `dbt-bench.pl` for different QEMU tags (or